 One of the reasons why Germany has earned its reputation as the land of “poets and thinkers” (Dichter und Denker) is because of their willingness to use this kind of formal-sounding academic language in everyday speech.

-Das Leben ist kein Ponyhof
+das Leben ist kein Ponyhof

 This is a very common expression in German that means “life isn’t a place for riding ponies.”
 It means that you shouldn’t expect things to go easily for you.
 Typical German.

-Nur ein Schwein trinkt allein
+nur ein Schwein trinkt allein

 However, in spite of all that, the Germans don’t have many problems with alcohol and often marvel at the difficulties of what they call the “Anglo-Saxon relationship to alcohol.”

-Der Rubel muss rollen
+der Rubel muss rollen

-The expression “the rubel has to roll” means that money needs to be in fluctuation, whether it’s you getting paid from your job or another income source.
+The expression “the ruble has to roll” means that money needs to flow, whether it’s you getting paid from your job or another income source.
 The English equivalent might be something like “You gotta hustle!”

 Der Rubel muss rollen!